pfederi/fitbit-sup/README.md

 - total session duration

 **Please Note:**
+The exercise name is not shown correctly on the activity screen on the fitbit website.
+This is a known bug on the Fitbit API.
 I am using the step detection for counting the strokes.
 I tested it multiple times while paddling and I am quite happy with the count.
 If you find problems or other things, please post add Github issues, or discuss in [this](https://community.fitbit.com/t5/Fitbit-App-Gallery/SUP-Support/m-p/3169975#M7201) forum thread and I will try to fix the issues.